 B.8.
-Indicate whether there has been any reduction of or claims for the return of specific accrued variable components, in the first case, when payment of non-vested amounts is deferred or, in the second case, vested and paid, based on data which was clearly demonstrated as inaccurate at a later date.
+Indicate whether there has been any reduction of or claims for the return of specific accrued variable components, in the first case, when payment of non-vested amounts is deferred or, in the second case, vested and paid, based on data that was expressly proven.
 Describe the amounts reduced or returned due to the application of reduction (malus) or return (clawback) clauses, why they were applied and the fiscal years involved.

-No remuneration amount has ever been reduced or claimed for any reason.
+No remuneration amount ha s ever been reduced or claimed for anv reason.